Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 When you’re starting a travel blog, consider taking courses on a range of topics.
 This is another one of my biggest regrets as a new travel blogger.
 I never took a single blogging course, nor did I do any formal trainings because of the upfront costs, etc. I think my path to becoming a successful travel blogger would’ve been much shorter if I had.

 I’m only going to recommend one travel blogging course here, which happens to be run by the world’s most famous and successful travel blogger, Nomadic Matt.
 The course is called Superstar Blogging, and it touches on all the best tips for people just starting out in the blogging world.
-I met Matt at TravelCon last year, and I’m super impressed by the blogging empire he’s created.
+I met Matt at TravelCon a couple of years ago, and I’m super impressed by the blogging empire he’s created.
 He’s the real deal.

 Given that he’s literally the top dog in the industry, I think his courses gives you a great bang for your buck!

 In addition to courses, you may want to buy other digital tools to best showcase your blog and social media pages.
 My good friends Bree and Stephen are wedding photographers who know a thing or two about taking amazing photos!
-They offer an assortment of digital tools relating to photography that are incredibly creative and at a great price!
-Be sure to use my code JONMIKSIS10 to save 10%!
+They offer an assortment of digital tools relating to photography/blogging that are incredibly creative and at a great price!

 One of the most important lessons about blogging, and self-enhancement in general, is that you have to invest in yourself if you want to be among the best.
 Particularly if you want to become a successful travel blogger and make money, investing in yourself must be a top priority.